bab8/OSProject/README.md

 # OSProject
-This will be a repository made to showcase progress on projects centered around learning to make OS.
-Projects are made following 2 differnet UDemy Courses.
-The code in these projects is typed out an annotated by me but the original code comes from the provided courses
+A repository made to showcase progress on projects centered around learning to develop an Operating System.
+The projects were made following 2 different UDemy Courses (see Udemy project references below).
+The code in these projects is typed and annotated by me but the original code comes from the provided courses.

 First Course Udemy Link: https://www.udemy.com/course/build-a-graphical-operating-system-from-scratch/?couponCode=PLOYALTY0923